rbell594/Tipster/prework_readme_university.md

 ## Notes

-Implementing a settings page proved more challenging than I thought, especially since I had very little experience with User Defaults.
+Implementing a settings page proved more challenging as I was having trouble understanding how to use User Defaults.

 ## License